Contacting HMRC about tax credits

 Overview

-HMRC have various channels you can use to contact them about tax credits, including digital, webchat, telephone and post.
+HMRC have various channels you can use to contact them about tax credits.
+Some of these channels may change following the closure of the tax credits system from 6 April 2025.
 The main contact details are available on the GOV.UK website.
-There are also options to contact them using the HMRC App and X (formerly Twitter).
-HMRC do not have a facility to let you e-mail them directly but you can do many things online, using HMRC’s digital services via the GOV.UK website or using the HMRC app.
+There is also an option to contact HMRC on X (formerly Twitter).
+HMRC do not have a facility to let you e-mail them directly.

 Tax credits digital service